pr3d4t0r/lucyfer/README.md

 ### Updates

-Lucyfer is an ongoing effort, and the team builds new images once a week o week on average.
+Lucyfer is an ongoing effort, and the team builds new images once a week on average.
 To update your Lucyfer IDE setup all you have to do is run:

 ```zsh
 ./lucy update